SwedbankPay/developer.swedbankpay.com/_includes/checkout-v3-events.md

 {% include events/on-event-notification.md %}

-This event can be overriden if you want a better overview of the payment flow.
+This event can be overridden if you want a better overview of the payment flow.
 Whenever one of the events in the example below is triggered, a message with the name of the event is provided.